 Administration and Other Departments

-Are other departments returning to campus in July or August to resume face-to-face meetings?
+Are other departments returning to campus to resume face-to-face meetings?

 No, at this time most departments will remain off campus and will continue to serve students remotely.
-We encourage all students to communicate with the various student service teams (Financial Aid, Admissions, Enrollment, Academic Advising, Student Loan Management, Career Dev, and etc) through alternate communication methods such as phone, text, email, and Zoom for assistance.
+We encourage all students to communicate with the various student service teams (Financial Aid, Admissions, Enrollment, Academic Advising, Student Loan Management, Career Development, etc.) through alternate communication methods such as phone, text, email, and Zoom for assistance.

 Will the student common areas be open?

-Student common areas will not be accessible in July or August.
+Student common areas will not be accessible for the time being.

 Will there be events on campus?